 Try to tailor your bass (including your kick drum and bass line) so there is good energy in the 50Hz-120Hz area (and 40Hz but err on the side of caution, it depends mix to mix and the kick drum used of course).
-As a very, very rough guide try high pass filtering the low end in order to remove any excess energy below 30Hz.
+As a very, very rough guide try low shelf cuts or high pass filtering the low end in order to remove any excess energy below 30Hz.
 This could be potentially anywhere from 22Hz to 35Hz.
 This you will need to discern along with the dB/Oct slope you choose.
-You will likely have to compensate for loss of perceived fatness and bass weight from the HPF by adding some parametric boosts in the 45Hz-120Hz areas, try parametric eq with various Q’s some broad and some narrow to shape the bass precisely.
+You will likely have to compensate for loss of perceived fatness and bass weight from the low shelf cut/HPF by adding some parametric boosts in the 45Hz-120Hz areas, try parametric eq with various Q’s some broad and some narrow to shape the bass precisely.
 Test what works and sounds good, it is telling, and usually positive if the low end still sounds quite rounded on a very small playback system (something with 3 -4 inch drivers and no attempted form of small sub woofer component).

 Do not over use saturation plug ins (it is a form of distortion) as a saturated mix may cause the onset of more audible distortion slightly earlier when sent to professional mastering.